 We calculated basic net loss per common share by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
 Diluted net loss per share is calculated by dividing the net loss by the weighted-average number of common share equivalents outstanding for the period determined using the treasury-stock method.
 Dilutive common stock equivalents are comprised of unvested restricted stock awards and outstanding stock options under our equity plan.
 For all periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to the antidilutive effect of the securities.
-Because of our net loss, unvested stock awards representing an aggregate of 3,899,285 shares of common stock and options to purchase an aggregate of 410,000 shares of common stock, are excluded from the calculation of diluted net loss per common share as of June 30, 2015 due to the anti-dilutive effect of the securities.
+Because of our net loss, unvested stock awards representing an aggregate of 3,571,875 and 4,847,953 shares of common stock and options to purchase an aggregate of 410,000 and zero shares of common stock, are excluded from the calculation of diluted net loss per common share as of September 30, 2015 and 2014, respectively, due to the anti-dilutive effect of the securities.